 We encourage all of our players to do a soccer gear drive before they embark on their trip each summer.
 We all have old cleats, balls, jerseys and shin guards lying around that would make a kid's dream come true in South Africa, Malawi, Costa Rica or Peru.
 This is a great way to engage with your local community and get in the right mindset for you Woza trip.
 It is also an incredibly rewarding experience when we donate all the gear at the end of each trip to our new friends.
 We donate cleats, jerseys, soccer balls, goalie gloves, cones, ball pumps, and team backpacks.

-Last summer we donated:
+During a typical summer we donated:

 557 pairs of cleats